bananegit/web_rulesets/Artificial Intelligence/Anthropic Claude/readme.md

 Adjust variable "maxPromptLength" based on your requirements

 Remove entries for roles for that you do NOT want to replace the prompt for from the "limitedRoles" variable

+<br/><br/>

+Rule: Block unauthorized Orgs (WebApp)

+Replace the example tenant id in the variable authorized_orgs with your own, to add multiple values separate entries by comma